kiranleu/Kira-WeddingApp/README.md

 * Feature 5
         The button Image in the upload photo section allows the user to choose what file would like to upload to the app.
-        Currently the user only can upload one image at the time.
-It's is a feature i am workin on at theminute.

 * Feature 6
         When the user clisk on the Photos section, All the picures uploaded will be shown in a full size slider feature.

+### Feautures to be implemented

+* Feature 1

+        A feature that will allow the user to upload more than one image at the same time.

 ## Technologies Used

 To construct this app I have used: